 Certain mint marks indicate rarity or historical significance and understanding a coin’s mint mark aids in determining its market worth.

-This is especially important for rare coins that can fetch thousands of dollars.
+This is especially important for rare coins that can fetch thousands of dollars per piece.

 What is the Rarest Mint Mark on a Coin?